Neutrino-Deuteron Reactions at Solar Neutrino Energies in Pionless Effective Field Theory with Dibaryon Fields: Introduction

-Inspired by the successful applications to the strong and EM interactions and related phenomena, we attempt to apply the model to a semi-leptonic weak interaction problem, breakup of the deuteron by neutrinos at low energies.
-Solution of the problem plays an important role in understanding the flavor oscillation of neutrinos from the sun, and testing the validity of the standard model.
-In addition, it has been discussed that the process can give non-negligible effect to the supernova neutrino emission mechanism \cite{nasu}.
-The problem has been explored in diverse frameworks such as conventional approach of two-nucleon potential plus meson exchange currents \cite{snpa}, hybrid EFT \cite{hybrid}, pionless EFT \cite{butler}, and a recent work with chiral perturbation theory \cite{baroni}.
+Inspired by successful applications to the strong and EM interactions and related phenomena, here we attempt to apply the model to a semi-leptonic weak interaction problem, breakup of the deuteron by neutrinos at low energies.
+The solution of the problem plays an important role in understanding the flavor oscillation of neutrinos from the sun and in testing the validity of the standard model.
+In addition, it has been discussed that the process can have a non-negligible effect on the supernova neutrino emission mechanism \cite{nasu}.
+The problem has been explored in diverse frameworks, such as a conventional approach using the two-nucleon potential plus meson exchange currents \cite{snpa}, hybrid EFT \cite{hybrid}, pionless EFT \cite{butler}, and a recent work with chiral perturbation theory \cite{baroni}.
 The results in various theoretical works agree to high accuracy.

-In this work we focus on two issues: i) estimate the uncertainty of the prediction, ii) investigate the convergence and accuracy of the expansion in dEFT formalism.
-We calculate the total cross sections of the neutral-current processes
+In this work we focus on two issues: (i) estimating the uncertainty of the prediction and (ii) investigating the convergence and accuracy of the expansion in the dEFT formalism.
+We calculate the total cross sections of the neutral-current (NC) processes